 Q: Does the material matter for the drogue cones?

 A: There is no specific material that you must use for your drogue cones, but you do want something that is fairly strong, dimensionally stable (no fraying edges), and lightweight for packing and retrieval.
-We use a ripstop nylon called Maxlite 250 in our kits, but any ripstop nylon is a great choice.
+We recommend using ripstop nylon.

 Q: Do I have to use a double braid line?
 Can I use a 3-strand line instead?